anhtuanluu36/anhtuanluu36.github.io/_posts/2025-12-05-welcome-to-my-blog.md

 ---
 layout: post
-title: "Welcome to My Blog - Updates on NFC Tool and Development Journey"
+title: "Welcome to My Blog - Development Journey and Insights"
-date: 2024-12-07 18:00:00 +0700
+date: 2024-12-05 18:00:00 +0700
 categories: [Personal, Announcement]
-tags: [blog, nfc-tool, development, introduction]
+tags: [blog, development, introduction]
 excerpt: "Welcome to my new blog!
-I'll be sharing updates about my NFC Tool app development, technical insights, and my journey as a software developer."
+I'll be sharing technical insights, development tutorials, and my journey as a software developer."
 ---

 # Welcome to My Blog!